djalbat/easy/README.md

 * The `blur()` and `focus()` events are defined on all elements, however they will not have an effect if the element in question cannot have the focus.

 * The `onResize()` and `offResize()` methods are similarly defined on all elements, by way of a mixin.
 The resize functionality relies on attaching a child object to the element in question and therefore will not work for elements which cannot have child elements.
 In these cases, the `onResize()` and `offResize()` methods simply do nothing.
+Also, the aforementioned child object is given amongst others the style `position: relative` and therefore the element in question must be given either the `position: relative` or the `position: absolute` style in order for this trick to work.

 Aside from the above methods there are the aforementioned static factory methods: